Ajaiqmar/FACULTY-PLUS/README.md

 <img src="IMG/banner.png" />

-<h2> 🤖 TEXT TO SPEECH </h2>
+<h2> 📝 FACULTY PLUS </h2>
-Basically, The <a href="https://ajaiqmar.github.io/TEXT-TO-SPEECH/">Text To Speech</a> 🤖 Application is a Web application which is built on Speech Synthesis API provided by the web.
-Just a Text to Speech converter which just speaks the word typed in the text box provided.
+Basically, The <a href="https://github.com/Ajaiqmar/FACULTY-PLUS">Faculty Plus</a> 📝 Application is a Web application which is built for the purpose of posting Job Vacancies for the Teaching Fields in Engineering and Polytechnic Colleges.

 <h2> 📱TECHNOLOGY STACK </h2>
 <a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics"><img src="https://img.shields.io/badge/HTML-%20-brightgreen" /></a>